GBlanch/GCP-Uber-Data-Engineering-project/1.Uber Data Pipeline/README.md

 ![image](https://github.com/GBlanch/Data-Engineering/assets/136500426/7473b1e4-c5de-4c3f-bfa4-94bf5e69e042)

-We can see at the 3rd line from the bottom that it is running on the indicated local host 6789.
+We can see at the last line that it is running on the indicated local host 6789.
 To allow our instance to accept requests from this mentioned port, we need to create a new Firewall Rule :

 ![image](https://github.com/GBlanch/Data-Engineering/assets/136500426/7e53f9ba-96ad-41db-afc4-ffbc468c5348)